🤗 Accelerate is tested on Python 3.6+, and PyTorch 1.6.0+.

 now this editable install will reside where you clone the folder to, e.g.

 Do note that you have to keep that

 accelerate folder around and not delete it to continue using the 🤗 Accelerate library.

 Now, let’s get to the real benefit of this installation approach.
 Say, you saw some new feature has been just committed into

-master.
+main.
 If you have already performed all the steps above, to update your accelerate repo to include all the latest commits, all you need to do is to

 cd into that cloned repository folder and update the clone to the latest version: